-Target Weeds or Woody Plants LO-VOL 6 (pt./acre) Specific Use Directions Annual broadleaf weeds Biennial and perennial broadleaf weeds 1-1/3 1-1/3 to 2-2/3 For best results, apply when weeds are small and growing actively before the bud stage.
+Target Weeds or Woody Plants 2,4-D LV4 (pt./acre) Specific Use Directions Annual broadleaf weeds Biennial and perennial broadleaf weeds 2 2 to 4 For best results, apply when weeds are small and growing actively before the bud stage.
 Apply when musk thistles or other biennial species are in the seedling to rosette stage and before flower stalks appear.
 Refer to the "Weeds Controlled" section for a listing of susceptible weed species and weeds that may be only partially controlled and require repeat applications and/or use of higher recommended rates, even under ideal conditions of application.
-Spot Treatment to control broadleaf weeds See Instructions for "Spot Treatment" Note: To control broadleaf weeds in small areas with a hand sprayer, use an application rate equivalent to the broadcast rate recommended for this treatment site and spray to thoroughly wet all foliage.
-See rate conversion table and instructions for "Spot Treatment" and use of hand-held sprayers under "Application".
-Tree Injection Application See instructions for tree injection application in "Forestry Uses" section.
-Wild garlic and wild onion 2-2/3 Make three applications (fall-spring-fall or spring-fall-spring) starting in late fall or early spring.
-Broadleaf weed control in newly sprigged coastal bermudagrass 1-1/3 to 2-2/3 Applications may be made either preemergence or postemergence.
-Follow "Specific Use Directions" for annual, biennial and perennial broadleaf weed control, above.
-Sand shinnery oak Sand sagebrush 1-1/3 Sand shinnery oak: Apply by aircraft between May 15 and June 15.
-Sand sagebrush: Apply by ground or aircraft when foliage is fully expanded and plants are actively growing.
+Spot Treatment to control broadleaf weeds See Instructions for "Spot Treatment" Note: To control broadleaf weeds in small areas with a hand sprayer, use an application rate equivalent to the broadcast rates recommended for this treatment site and spray to thoroughly wet all foliage.
+See rate conversion table and instructions for "Spot Treatment" and use of hand-held sprayers under "Application Instructions."
+Basal spray, cut surface, frill and girdl Tree injection application methods e, and Refer to the "Forestry Uses" section for specific use instructions for these application methods.
+Wild garlic and wild onion 4 Make three applications (fall-spring-fall or spring-fall-spring) starting in late fall or early spring.
+Broadleaf weed control in newly sprigged coastal bermudagrass 2 to 4 Applications may be made either preemergence or postemergence.
+Follow "Specific Use Directions" for Rangeland and Established Grass Pastures, above.
+Sand shinnery oak Sand sagebrush 2 Sand shinnery oak: Apply by aircraft between May 15 and June 15.
+Sand Sagebrush: Apply by ground or aircraft when foliage is fully expanded and plants are actively growing.
 Use a 1:4 oil-water emulsion as carrier and a spray volume of 3 to 5 gallons per acre.
+Big sagebrush Rabbitbrush 4 Apply by ground or aircraft when foliage is fully expanded and plants are actively growing.
+Use a 1:4 oil-water emulsion as carrier and a spray volume of 3 to 5 gallons per acre.
 Retreatment may be needed.
-Big sagebrush Rabbitbrush Up to 2-2/3 Apply by ground or aircraft when foliage is fully expanded and plants are actively growing.
-Use water or 1:4 oil-water emulsion as carrier and a spray volume of 5 to 10 gallons per acre.
+Chamise, manzanita, Buckbrush, coastal sage, coyotebrush, and chaparral species 4 Apply by ground or aircraft when foliage is fully expanded and plants are actively growing.
+Use a 1:4 oil-water emulsion as carrier and a spray volume of 5 to 10 gallons per acre.
 Retreatment may be needed.
-Chamise, manzanita, Buckbrush, coastal sage, coyotebrush, and chaparral species Up to 2-2/3 Apply by ground or aircraft when foliage is fully expanded and plants are actively growing.
-Use water or 1:4 oil-water emulsion as carrier and a spray volume of 5 to 10 gallons per acre.
-Retreatment may be needed.
-Southern wild rose Broadcast application Spot treatment Up to 2-2/3 2/3 gal./100 gals. of spray Broadcast: Apply in spray volume of 5 or more gallons per acre by aircraft or 10 or more gallons per acre by ground equipment.
+Southern wild rose Broadcast application Spot treatment up to 4 1 gal./100 gals. of spray Broadcast: Apply in spray volume of 5 or more gallons per acre by aircraft or 10 or more gallons per acre by ground equipment.
 Spot treatment: Apply when foliage is well developed.
 Thorough coverage is required.
-Use 2/3 gallon of LO-VOL 6 plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gallons of water.
+Use 1 gallon of 2,4-D LV4 plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gallons of water.
 Two or more treatments may be required.
-Do not exceed 2/3 pt. per acre per application.
-CRP Acres For program lands such as CRP, consult program rules to determine whether grass or hay may be used.
-The more restrictive requirements of the program rules or this label must be followed.
+Do not exceed 4 pts. per acre per application.
+CRP Acres ch as CRP, consult program rules to determine whether grass or hay may be used. equirements of the program rules or this label must be followed.